PraveshKumar007/Angular_Documentation/ReadMe.md

 ##  Directives

-Directives in AngularJS let you extend HTML by giving it new syntax.
-Each directive has a name; either one that is predefined by Angular, such as ng-repeat, or a custom name that can be anything.
-In addition, each directive specifies where it can be used, whether in an element, attribute, class, or comment.
+Directives in AngularJS are like special commands that make HTML more powerful.
+They help you add new features or behavior to your webpage.
+For example, ng-repeat shows a list of items.

-AngularJS has many built-in directives which offer different functionalities and are defined using the ng- prefix.
+You can use directives inside HTML tags or attributes, and AngularJS comes with many built-in ones that are easy to use.

 **Some directives include:**
  - ng-app directive initializes an AngularJS application
  - ng-init directive initializes the data in the application